-The College of Business and Economics offers the only undergraduate and graduate programs in Orange County accredited by the Association to Advance Collegiate Schools of Business for both Business Administration and Accounting.
+The College of Business and Economics offers the only undergraduate and graduate programs in Orange County accredited by the AACSB International for both Business Administration and Accounting.
 Accreditation assures a rigorous course of study.
 It also indicates a well-qualified faculty, high standards for students, access to computing and an extensive library system.